MarimerLLC/csla/docs/dev/csla-github-flow-using-vs2019.md

         ![][image_ref_1ohcwh18]

     e.
-It is good practice to run the unit tests at this point to ensure everything is working and establish a base line before making you changes.
+It is good practice to run the unit tests at this point to ensure everything is working and establish a base line before making your changes.

 # Create a branch to do some work against a maintenance branch
 1. Follow the same steps as above but use the marimer/maintenance-branch-name instead of the marimer/master branch.